-Why Understanding Emotions Is So Important
+Why Emotional Awareness Is Important

 What happens when we fail to understand not only how another person feels but why they might feel that way?
 As you might imagine, such situations can seriously derail a relationship.